Artist captures war as seen by children - toys included

 McCarty said the initial motivation for his work came from his father, a Vietnam war veteran who rarely spoke about the war.
 His work, which began in 1996 in Croatia, has also taken him to Gaza, Lebanon and Iraq.

-“I went into this project from a very academic, artistic point of view and all of that of went out the window when I saw a little girl colouring pools of blood for the first time.”
-(Reporting by Ayat Basma and Imad Creidi Editing by Tom Perry and Matthew Mpoke Bigg)
+“I went into this project from a very academic, artistic point of view and all of that of went out the window when I saw a little girl coloring pools of blood for the first time.”

+Reporting by Ayat Basma and Imad Creidi; Editing by Tom Perry and Matthew Mpoke Bigg